Your Home. You're Home.

 Confidential Contact Form

 In compliance with the Higher Education Opportunity Act of 2008 (the HEOA), WPI is providing students with the opportunity to identify a Confidential Contact Person.
 In addition to registering an emergency contact, students have the option to identify confidentially an individual to be contacted by WPI in the event the student is determined to be missing for more than 24 hours.
-Please use this form (PDF) to list your confidential contact(s); forms may be returned directly to Residential Services or your Resident Advisor (if you have one).
+Please use this form (PDF) to list your confidential contact(s); forms may be returned directly to the Housing & Residential Experience Center or your Resident Advisor (if you have one).